Suredbits/slate/source/index.html.md

 get    |  GET /exchange/pair/year/period | Returns the pricing data for the specific `period` requested.

-# Discreet Log Contracts (DLC) Oracles
+# Discreet Log Contract (DLC) Oracles

 ## Overview

 Our Discreet Log Contract service is in early beta.
 For now, it is available only on testnet.

-A DLC Oracle provides access to Schnorr Digital Signatures (link) of events where all outcomes are known ahead of time.
+A DLC Oracle provides access to [Schnorr Digital Signatures](https://en.wikipedia.org/wiki/Schnorr_signature) of events where all outcomes are known ahead of time.
-We follow the BIP-Schnorr (link) specification of 64-byte signatures where the first 32 bytes are the R value's x-coordinate and the last 32 bytes are the Schnorr signature.
+We follow the [BIP-Schnorr](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) specification of 64-byte signatures where the first 32 bytes are the R value's x-coordinate and the last 32 bytes are the Schnorr signature.
 In addition to these signatures, DLC oracles must also make available the signature R values for future events since this value is required for setting up a DLC.
-An R value is simply a 33-byte compressed public key (link).
+An R value is simply a 33-byte [compressed public key](https://bitcoin.stackexchange.com/questions/3059/what-is-a-compressed-bitcoin-key).

 For more details on what Discreet Log Contracts are and how they work, check out this series of articles.